 It is the mission of the Toronto Art Therapy Institute to offer a supportive learning environment for graduate level training in art therapy, to offer art therapy services and mental health support in diverse communities through student practicum, and to support individual and collective healing and growth through therapeutic uses of arts making.

-The Toronto Art Therapy Institute was established in 1968 by Dr. Martin Fischer, one of the early pioneers in the field.
+TATI was established in 1968 by Dr. Martin Fischer, one of the first practitioners of the Euro-American profession of art therapy.
 He first used art therapy in his work at an Ontario hospital in 1947.
 He actively promoted its development as a form of therapy until he died in 1992.
+Dr. Fischer established TATI as the first art therapy training program in Canada.
 He was also instrumental in the founding of the Vancouver Art Therapy Institute and the Phoenix Art Therapy Institute.
-Dr. Fischer gave lectures and taught at the University level in Canada and the United States and also had an international reputation as lecturer and workshop leader.
-During his lifetime, he was internationally recognized for his contribution in the fields of residential treatment for severely disturbed children and adolescents and a pioneer in group therapy in Ontario and the development of art therapy as a profession through his activities with the Toronto Art Therapy Institute as founder and first president of the Canadian Art Therapy Association.
+Dr. Fischer gave lectures and taught at universities in Canada and the United States, as well as offering workshops internationally.
+During his lifetime, he was internationally recognized for his contribution in the fields of residential treatment for children and adolescents, group therapy in Ontario, and the development of art therapy as a profession.
+He was also the first president of the Canadian Art Therapy Association.

 The Institute was established as a non-profit organization with three goals:

 - Training for individuals who wish to become art therapists.